 Fish fed the fermented diets showed enhanced non-specific immune responses compared to the control group (Table 2).
 The highest lysozyme and respiratory burst activities were observed in the FSB and FMB groups, significantly surpassing the FM and FPP groups (p < 0.05).
 Serum total protein was also significantly elevated in fish fed the fermented diets, particularly in FSB.

 Table 2.
-Innate immune parameters in O. niloticus fed experimental diets.
+Innate immune parameters in O. niloticus fed on? experimental diets.